harbor-visuals/rollective-api/_docs/moscow/Rollective MoSCoW.md

     1. Adding of a frame to a roll collection
 2. Frame Comments
     1. Leaving a comment on a posted frame
-3. Film Stocks
-    1. Every user can have a collection of film stocks (CRUD)
-    2. Can be linked with frames

 # ☁️ Could-Have